turingschool/front-end-curriculum/projects/capstone.md

 * Early and consistent deployment to production (instructors will check build history)
 * In-depth `README.md` for each repository describing the project, setup procedure, testing procedure, and screenshots, if applicable (API documentation, if applicable)
 * Each student should have a goal for something you would like to learn about the other stack (BE student creates learning goal for something about the FE, and vice versa)
+* Create and use pull request templates that document and create discussion for finished features - use rebasing instead of merging in git workflow

 If you do not see your project following this outline, then speak to your instructors about it.